 Once you are happy that your change is working and nothing else is broken, we are ready for the next step.
 Product Development is a team sport, so you will probably want to share your work in progress with other team members, designers, stakeholders or anyone else.
 That is where our preview links shine once again.
 By allowing anyone, even non-technical people, to instantly check out this change.
 Even against the production back-end.
 During collaboration, our focus is mostly on "Is it working?", but it is shifting to "Is it valuable?".

 The last step is releasing.
 People often assume this is binary, but for mature delivery organizations, this couldn't be further from the truth.
 There are two concepts often used in this step, which not coincidentally map neatly on the "Does it work?" and "Is it valuable?" categories.

 Canary Releases is a pattern where we slowly ramp up the rollout of the new version.
 Canary Releases allows you to monitor any metrics for anomalies and revert the change if necessary.

 A/B Testing is a technique to answer the "Is it valuable?" question.
 Just like Canary Releases, this means running two versions in parallel, but the purpose is to run an experiment to see which version leads to better business outcomes.

 However, it is even more critical that you can go to production quickly and frequently.
 Paradoxically this means focusing on safety & reliability.
 If you are confident in your ability to release and rollback, you can go live much more frequently.
 Moreover, this radically increases how much you can learn, especially around the value of your changes.

 Linc currently supports fully automatic releases to Cloudflare Workers and AWS Lambda@Edge, with fully customizable webhooks coming soon.
-Support for Canary Releases & A/B Testing is on the roadmap for Q2.
+Support for Canary Releases & A/B Testing is on the roadmap for the second half of 2019.